safe-research/safe-frost/README.md

 As of writing, signature verification, regardless of the number of the threshold or number of shares, is only **~5600 gas** (with the optimizer enabled, only execution of the `FROST.verify` function itself excluding things like signature decoding and calldata cost), which is crazy good!

-`safe-frost` supports two main use cases of FROST signatures:
+`safe-frost` supports three main use cases of FROST signatures:

 - as a Safe signer
 - as a Safe co-signer
+- as a delegation target for EIP-7702, with ERC-4337 support

 ## Installation